Emjay6229/Emjay6229/README.md

 - 🔭 Hi, I'm Joshua Chukwudi Onwuemene
-- 🌱 I’m a backend software engineer.
+- 🌱 I’m a Software Engineer (Backend).
-- 👯 I’m currently contributing to enterprise software in the Java ecosystem.
-- 👯 I’m excited about utilizing cloud tech to deploy useful software services.
+- 👯 I’m currently contributing to enterprise software in the Java ecosystem and learning how to deploy and manage cloud-native software services.
 - 🤔 I’m willing to collaborate on backend projects
 - 💬 Ask me about programming and software development
 - 📫 Reach me on LinkedIn at <a href="https://linkedin.com/in/joshuaonwuemene"/>Joshua Onwuemene</a>